datanews/tik-tok/README.md

       'date': 'this is our crazy keyed date field'
     }
     ```
 * `template`: If you want to override the HTML output of the timeline, use your own template.
 See the `src/timeline.tpl.html` for a starting point.
-You can provide a string that will be processed with [Underscore's template function](http://underscorejs.org/#template), or provide your own function.
+You can provide a string that will be processed with [Underscore's template function](http://underscorejs.org/#template), or provide your own templating function.
 The function will be passed the `groups` of events, `_` (Underscore), and the whole `timeline` object.

 ## Development and contributing